 From low, dense rosettes of small, shiny, rounded evergreen leaflets flushed bronze in spring, emerge many erect racemes up to 15” high of cheerful, bright lemon-yellow bells.
 A slowly spreading hybrid created by Darrell Probst. $18

 ***2017 Cobblewood Introduction***

 A chance open-pollinated seedling of E. pauciflorum brought to my attention by to Elaine Chittenden of Smith College Botanic Garden, this selection is an excellent white-flowered, spreading Epimedium-- a rare find.
 Low and vigorous with loads of cheerful, white flowers (touched with light lavender, but they “read” as white) are scattered 8 to 10” above small, chocolate-edged and irregularly speckled leaflets-- quite unlike any E. pauciflorum I know.
-Similar to E. grandiflorum var. higoense in size and shape, but it spreads with 1-4” long rhizomes, mak-ing a 4-6” high, dense groundcover, perfect for small gardens or small spaces.
+Similar to E. grandiflorum var. higoense in size and shape, but it spreads with 1-4” long rhizomes.
+Initially forms a 4-6” high, dense groundcover, perfect for small gardens or small spaces.
+Sparse second growth flush to 12".
 Semi-evergreen.
 Now how is that for a happy chance! $22

 E. x 'Tanima No Yuki'